jiataoxiang/yolo-object-detection/README.md

 ### Train Model

-make sure you to run under the directory /path/to/CSC413PROJECT
+make sure to run under the directory /path/to/CSC413PROJECT

 Run `python ./Train/train.py` to train with Yolo model